pharmbio/ptp-project/manuscript/journal.md

 - [x] Add numbers in the figure as well
 - [x] Update figure numbering in file names
 - [-] Add table with selectivity and specificity for all targets? (as columns in the table above?)
+- [ ] Include target names in supplement 2 and 3

 ## Staffans last suggestions